Ashikur130011/Car-trade-client/README.md

 We are a multi-channel auto platform with coverage and presence across vehicle types and value-added services.
 Our platforms operate under several brands: CarWale, CarTrade, Shriram Automall, BikeWale, CarTradeExchange, Adroit Auto and AutoBiz.
 Through these platforms,we enable new and used automobile customers, vehicle dealerships,vehicle OEMs and other businesses to buy and sell their vehicles in a simple and efficient manner.
 Our vision is to create an automotive digital ecosystem which connects automobile customers, OEMs,dealers, banks, insurance companies and other stakeholders.

 ## Live Site Link: https://car-trade-2c750.web.app/
+## CarTrade Overview
+### 1.Developed a full-stack website that allows users to see car details, buy cars, and see all orders after login.
+### 2.Option for Admin to manage products, orders and can update users order status and make a new admin.
+### 3.Form to leave a review for the clients to show on the homepage.

 ## Benefits of buying car from us:-
 ### 1. Quality vehicles – zero accidents